croquet/microverse/staging/docs/Card.md

 ### `_scale`
 `Array<number, number, number>`

-The scale of the card in three axies.
+The scale of the card in three axes.

 ### `_layers`
 `Array<string>`